akkc01/DevOps/Docker/Elearn-Frontend/dockerfile.md

 ## Dockerfile content-
-Copy the following code in your dockerfile save & run.
+Copy and paste the following code in your dockerfile save & run.

 ---